 After Tasia Bromell, ’21, toured Meredith College, she said it felt like a great fit.
-Now, as she approaches her senior year, Tasia said that decision has been confirmed as the right one.
+Now, as she wraps up her senior year, Tasia said that decision has been confirmed as the right one.

-A business administration major with a concentration in human resources and an Honors Scholar, Tasia is thriving, both academically and socially.
-She is actively involved in a variety of organizations across campus – in addition to serving as president of InterVarsity Christian Fellowship, she gives admissions tours, participates in the Society for Human Resource Management (SHRM), and is a Broyhill Business Fellow, an organization that provides leadership and professional development opportunities to business students.
+A business administration major with a concentration in human resources and an Honors Scholar, Tasia has been active in a variety of organizations across campus.
+In addition to serving as president of InterVarsity Christian Fellowship, she is a Broyhill Business Fellow and participates in the Society for Human Resource Management (SHRM).
+She received the 2020-21 Human Resources Award from the School of Business.

-Other growth experiences included studying abroad in Spain for a summer, and honing her business knowledge through a human resources (HR) internship at Spa Utopia.
-During her internship, she completed full-cycle recruitment duties, including sourcing, screening, and onboarding.
+Other growth experiences included studying abroad in Spain for a summer and honing her business knowledge through two internships during which she completed full-cycle recruitment duties, including sourcing, screening, and onboarding.
 And because of her strong leadership skills, she was promoted to team lead and trained other HR interns.

-Tasia has experienced some unique challenges as a college student since she was born with a tethered spinal cord and extreme nerve damage to her lower extremities – challenges that she is proud to have met with strength and resilience.
+Tasia was born with a tethered spinal cord and extreme nerve damage to her lower extremities – challenges that she is proud to have met with strength and resilience.

 “Coming to college and excelling in college was a dream for me that I made come true,” she said.
 “I have been able to not only succeed in the classroom but participate in activities such as Cornhuskin’ and engage in leadership experiences.”

 According to Tasia, her time at Meredith has been enriched by the support of Carolyn Koning, assistant director for disability services.

 “Carolyn’s words have empowered me and made me feel strong.
 She pushed me to become the president of InterVarsity and I feel like I can go to her for anything.
 I am so grateful to have her in my life.”